Sailor Moon: Reception

 Sailor Moon is one of the most popular manga series of all time and continues to enjoy high readership worldwide.
 More than one million copies of its tankōbon volumes had been sold in Japan by the end of 1995.
-It has been described as iconic.
-By the series's 20th anniversary in 2012, the manga had sold over 35 million copies in over fifty countries, and the franchise has generated $2.5 billion in worldwide merchandise sales as of 2014.
-The manga won the Kodansha Manga Award in 1993 for shōjo.
+The series and its characters have been described as iconic.
+By the series's 20th anniversary in 2012, the manga had sold over 35 million copies in over fifty countries, and the franchise has generated $2.5 billion in worldwide merchandise sales as of 1996.
+By 1995, Sailor Moon merchandise was bringing in more than $250 million per year in Japan.
+The manga won the Kodansha Manga Award in 1993 in the shōjo genre.
 The English adaptations of both the manga and the anime series became the first successful shōjo title in the United States.
-The character of Sailor Moon is recognized as one of the most important and popular female superheroes of all time.
+The character of Sailor Moon is recognized as one of the most popular and influential female superheroes of all time.

 Sailor Moon has also become popular internationally.
-Sailor Moon was broadcast in Spain and France beginning in December 1993; these became the first countries outside Japan to broadcast the series.
-It was later aired in Russia, South Korea, the Philippines, China, Italy, Taiwan, Thailand, Indonesia and Hong Kong, before North America picked up the franchise for adaptation.
+The 1992 Sailor Moon anime was broadcast in Spain and France beginning in December 1993; these became the first countries outside Japan to broadcast the series.
+It was later aired in Russia, South Korea, the Philippines, China, Italy, Taiwan, Thailand, Indonesia, and Hong Kong, before North America picked up the franchise for adaptation.
 In the Philippines, Sailor Moon was one of its carrier network's main draws, helping it to become the third-biggest network in the country.
-In 2001, the Sailor Moon manga was Tokyopop's best selling property, outselling the next-best selling titles by at least a factor of 1.5.
-In Diamond Comic Distributors's May 1999 "Graphic Novel and Trade Paperback" category, Sailor Moon Volume 3 was the best-selling comic book in the United States.
+In 2001, the Sailor Moon manga was Tokyopop's best-selling property, outselling the next-best-selling titles by at least a factor of 1.5.
+In Diamond Comic Distributors’ May 1999 "Graphic Novel and Trade Paperback" category, Sailor Moon Volume 3 was the best-selling comic book in the United States.

-Academic Timothy J. Craig attributes Sailor Moon's international success to three things.
-First was the show's magical girl transformation of ordinary characters into superheroes.
-Second was the ability of marketers to establish the international audience's connection to characters despite their culture being Japanese.
-The third was the fact that the main superhero was female, something which was still rare in pop culture in countries like the United States during the 1990s.
+Academic Timothy J. Craig attributes Sailor Moon's international success to three characteristics: the show's magical girl transformation of ordinary characters into superheroes, the ability of marketers to establish the international audience's connection to characters, despite their culture being Japanese, and a female superhero protagonist, something which was still rare in global pop culture during the 1990s.